This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

 - Optional but DELISH: cayenne

-First, wash the Brussels sprouts well and slice off the tough ends.
+Step 1: Preheat your oven to 400, toss some extra virgin olive oil into a cast iron skillet and place it in the preheating oven.
+Wash the Brussels sprouts and slice off the tough ends.
 Then, cut each sprout into quarters.
-If some of the leaves fall off, even better!
-Those are the pieces that get nice and crispy in the oven.
+If some of the leaves fall off, that's okay!
+Those pieces get nice and crispy in the oven.
 Place the Brussels sprouts in a large bowl.

 Note: If you do not have a cast iron skillet, no worries!
 Simply preheat your oven to 400 and prepare a baking dish with parchment or aluminum foil.
 No need to preheat the dish in the oven -- just set the prepped baking dish aside and add the Brussels sprouts when you're ready to bake them.

-- Can I use frozen Brussels sprouts for roasting?
-I love frozen Brussels sprouts for steaming, but they don't work well for roasting as they do not crisp up as nicely.
+I love frozen Brussels sprouts for steaming, but I don't recommend them for roasting as they do not crisp up as nicely.
 For this recipe, I recommend fresh, and you can save frozen for steaming, baking into casseroles or eggs, etc.

-- Can roasted Brussels sprouts be reheated?
 Totally!
-The best way to reheat these is in a pan on the stove or toasting in the oven, so that they crisp up again.
-That said, I was way too impatient for that and reheated them in the microwave... no complaints.
+The best way to reheat these is in a pan on the stove, air fryer, or toasting in the oven, so that they crisp up again.
+That said, I'm often way too impatient for that and will reheat them in the microwave... they still taste great!

 What to Eat with Roasted Brussels Sprouts